Use Nutrition Data to Plan Fortification Strategy

 Look for anemia results on Demographic and Health Surveys.

-See our country profiles for selected anemia data.
+Select your country from our country profiles for selected anemia data.

 Neural Tube Defects

-Three types of birth defects are considered NTDs: spina bifida, anencephaly, and cephalocele.
+Three types of birth defects are NTDs: spina bifida, anencephaly, and cephalocele.
 The International Classification of Diseases (ICD) codes for those are:

 - Anencephaly - ICD11 LA00.0-LA00.Z